 - Complete the paperwork above

-- Your human resources office or department administrator should confirm that a record has been created for you in the human resources database (or, you can check with the ID Office at 617-495-3322 or 617-432-0389 to see if this has happened)
+- Your human resources office or department administrator should confirm that a record has been created for you in the human resources database (or, you can check with the ID Office at 617-496-7827 or 617-432-0389 (Longwood Campus) to see if this has happened)

 - You may then have your photo taken for the ID card at the Harvard ID card at the University Campus Service Center.

-To claim your HarvardKey — the University’s unified login credential for the online applications and services you’ll use every day, including PeopleSoft and HARVie — visit key.harvard.edu and follow the instructions for claiming a new account.
+To claim your HarvardKey — the University’s unified login credential for the online applications and services you’ll use every day, including PeopleSoft, the Harvard Training Portal, the Harvard Retirement Center and much more — visit key.harvard.edu and follow the instructions for claiming a new account.
 To claim your HarvardKey, you’ll need to provide your HUID, your last name, your date of birth and a non-Harvard email address.

 PeopleSoft is Harvard’s HR management tool, and you will use it for many aspects of your employment.
 You need your HarvardKey to sign in to PeopleSoft; your local HR office or manager/supervisor can assist you in getting started with PeopleSoft.

-You will use PeopleSoft Self Service tools to log work time and request paid time off, view your pay check and sign up for direct deposit, update your address and emergency contact information, complete your performance review, and sign up for training.
+You will use PeopleSoft Self Service tools to log work time and request paid time off, view your pay check and sign up for direct deposit, update your address and emergency contact information, and complete your performance review.

 You also use PeopleSoft to elect your medical, dental and insurance benefits as a new employee, which must be done within 30 days of your start date, and to make changes to your benefits during benefits annual open enrollment.